Perfect Golf Swing Review: A Critical Review of the Golf Swing

 Goal of my golf website

 My free (non-commercial) golf website is devoted to golfers, who are also deeply-analytical, and who also believe that they can self-improve their golf swing through an independent study of golf swing biomechanics/mechanics.
 I have received many appreciative e-mail messages from website visitors, and these e-mail messages have confirmed my "belief" that a motivated golfer can radically improve his golf swing and ball-striking ability - by acquiring a much better understanding of golf swing biomechanics/mechanics.
-These e-mail messages have also made me feel that the thousands-of-hours that I have spent working on this golf website has been a worthwhile, albeit labor-intensive, endeavour.Jeffrey Mann.
+These e-mail messages have also made me feel that the many thousands-of-hours that I have spent working on this golf website has been a worthwhile, albeit labor-intensive, endeavour.Jeffrey Mann.

-Revised introduction: November 2012.
+Revised introduction: November 2025.

 Website design, text size, spelling, photos and copyright issues